 The Global Panel on Agriculture and Food Systems for Nutrition and the African Development Bank (AfDB) believe that the time is now right for Africa to elevate the issue of nutrition on the continental and global agenda.
 New financial and policy commitments on nutrition have the potential to deliver a wide range of economic, health and social returns.

 In Africa, the extent of the challenge is deep and far-reaching.
-For example, 58 million children under the age of five are stunted, 13.9 million are wasted and 8 per cent of adults over 20 are obese.
+58 million children under the age of five are stunted, 13.9 million are wasted and 8% of adults over 20 are obese.
 Furthermore, over 160 million children and women of reproductive age are anaemic.
 Despite Africa’s recent rapid growth, malnutrition in its many forms remains one of the main barriers which prevents the continent and its citizens from realising their full potential.
 By acting now to combat malnutrition decisively and swiftly, significant progress can be made towards Africa’s future sustainable economic success and to its enhanced social and environmental wellbeing.

-17 October 2016 - Abidjan, Côte d'Ivoire: African Leaders Meet in Abidjan to Invest in Nutrition (AllAfrica)
+17 October 2016 - African leaders meet in Abidjan to invest in nutrition (All Africa)